GCP#

 The custom VPC should contain the required firewall rules.

-Using Internal IPs#
+Using internal IPs#

 For security reason, users may only want to use internal IPs for SkyPilot instances.